ttran799/seasonal-calendar/README.md

 Column | Description |
 --- | --- |
 Title | Contains the title of the post |
+Product | Affected product |
+Summary | Brief description of the change |
+PublishDate | Date of publication of the feature or the change |
-Title | Contains the title of the post |
+UpdatedDate | Date of the update for the change or the feature |
-Title | Contains the title of the post |
+URL | Link to the official page for the change |
+GA Date | Date for General Availability |
+Category | All categories this post has |
+GUID | ID to identify the change |

 ### PowerApp setup
 1. Import the Jahreszeitenkalender.zip file into your environment and change the SharePoint Site to your own.
 Detailed instructions: Guide_ImportApp.pdf